sammy44nts/indexd/rfcs/001_host_scanning.md

 ## Abstract

-The foundation of renting on the Sia network is are the contracts that renters for with hosts to pay them for their provided services.
+The foundation of renting on the Sia network are the contracts that renters form with hosts to pay them for their provided services.
 Since the Sia network is completely permissionless, hosts can come and go as they please.
 This means, we need to be careful about what hosts to pick for forming contracts which requires scanning them and tracking some metrics about them.